Tom Waldek, founder of The Human Origin

 +

 The methodology is grounded in peer-reviewed research: Porges (Polyvagal Theory), Edmondson (Psychological Safety), Barsade (Emotional Contagion), Keltner (Power Paradox), Frankl (Logotherapy).
 The film-discipline application is new and proprietary.
-Case evidence at the engagement level is shared under NDA in the Entry Conversation — not in marketing material.
-Truth leads.
-Facade costs.
+Case evidence is shared under NDA in the Entry Conversation — not in marketing material.
+Specifically: documented engagements with measurable outcomes in turnover, decision speed, and partner retention.

 +